TEST TAKING STRATEGIES

 3- As you get more anxious you also get frustrated and feel like quitting!

 What to do the night before a test

 2- Relax!
 Do some mild exercising, ride your bike, or watch a funny movie.
 Do something amusing and fun that will help you relax.

 3- Get a good night's sleep.
 Make sure that you are well-rested.

-4- Have the next day's uniform all set and ready for you in the morning.
+4- Have the next day's clothes out, all set and ready for you in the morning.

 The Day of the Test

-1- Get up early so you can make it to school with plenty of time.
-Being late to school only adds stress and anxiety!
+1- Get up early so you can be ready to start with plenty of time.
+Being late only adds stress and anxiety!

 4- Stay focused!
 Use the strategies your teachers taught you.
 Rely on your memory and your ability to do a good job!